 |---|---|---|

-| Trustee appointments / resignations | Within 90 days | Shows who is responsible for decisions |
+| Trustee appointments / resignations | Within 90 days | Shows who is legally responsible for trust decisions and assets |

-| Beneficiary details become known | Within 90 days | Records who benefits and any tax effects |
+| Beneficiary details become known | Within 90 days | Records who benefits from the trust and any tax implications |

-| Lead trustee contact details | As soon as possible | HMRC and firms use this to contact the lead |
+| Lead trustee contact details | As soon as possible | HMRC and regulated firms use this to contact the trust’s primary representative |

-| Change creating tax liability | 90 days or annual confirmation (as applicable) | May trigger filing and a UTR requirement |
+| Change creating a new tax liability | 90 days or annual confirmation (as applicable) | May trigger UTR requirement, filing obligations and tax payments |

 Protecting beneficiaries and handling information sharing